Shonafeng/data-scientist-portfolio/AB testing project/Readme.md

 total requred days = 685324/40000 = 17 days

+There might be other experiment to run at the same time, so I'm expecting to have 50% of the traffic, that result in 34 days of experiment duration.

-**I choose Gross conversion and Net conversion as evaluation metrics, since 17 days is a resonable duration for experiment**
+**I choose Gross conversion and Net conversion as evaluation metrics, since 34 days is a resonable duration for experiment**

+## Sanity Checks
+To check the invariance of matrics that has been equaly split between two groups.
+I construct a confidence interval for a difference in proportions, then check whether the difference between group values falls within that confidence level(alph =0.05).
+The sanity check function include in the ipython notebook.
+Result:

+Pagereviews sanity check - pass

+clicks sanity check - pass

+payments sanity check - pass

+## Check for Practical and Statistical Significance